-Napoleon, being rich and of nobility, could choose whatever bread he wanted and “a bread of wheat for the rich” shows the likeliness that he ate wheat baguettes.
+Napoleon, being rich and of nobility, could choose whatever bread he wanted.
+Also, “a bread of wheat for the rich” shows the likeliness that he ate wheat baguettes.

-- beef – He loved potatoes cooked different ways, including over embers, so he would order his grilled to perfection.
+- beef – He loved potatoes cooked over embers, therefore, it’s likely he would have enjoyed a beef burger grilled to perfection.

 - vegetables – Lettuce and tomatoes would fit into this category.